How to choose a multi-zone system

-Many people do not automate every radiator in their multi zone system.
+Many people do not add every radiator to their multi zone system.
 The main reasons being cost or that is simply unnecessary.

 What happens if you leave a radiator off your multi-zone system?

-Any radiator left with traditional manual or TRV valves will still work with a multi-zone system.
+Any radiator left with traditional manual or TRV valves will still work.
 However, what does change is control.
 Because you no longer have a central thermostat the boiler is now triggered by the individual commands from your zones or hot water.
 Every time the boiler is triggered it will provide heat to your system.
 Any radiators with traditional valves left open will heat up.
-Of course, you can manually turn these off.
+Of course, you can manually turn these off just as you today.

 Should I leave rooms out from a multi-zone system?